 Beast’s Castle at Be Our Guest | Fantasyland

-This little castle sits high above some rocks aside the Be Our Guest entrance.
-For the best views bring a good zoom lens, but keep in mind the illusion of this castle being in the “distance” sometimes calls for a wider frame.
+This little castle sits high above some rocks aside from the Be Our Guest entrance.
+For the best views bring a good zoom lens but keep in mind the illusion of this castle being in the “distance” sometimes calls for a wider frame.

 Gaston’s Tavern and Fountain| Fantasyland